carlosnunez09/lab567/README.md

-# Lab 4 Description
+# Lab 5 Description

-Base System for Human Vs Zombies.
-LifeForms are able to pick up weapons and attack one another.
-Zombies are able to recover health on specific rounds.
-Humans are able to get armor to protect against attacks.
+Adding Weapons to a cell in a Environment

 # Team Contract